tinted-theming/home/README.md

-An architecture for crafting color schemes and easily translating them to your favorite apps - based on carefully chosen syntax highlighting using a base of sixteen colors.
+An architecture for crafting color schemes and easily translating them to your favorite apps - based on carefully chosen syntax highlighting using a base of sixteen (or 24) colors.

-It allows users to choose a color scheme they know will be available for all their applications (both GUIs and terminal applications).
+**Features**

-It allows color scheme designers to select a palette of 16 colors once and then instantly generate support for many different applications.
+- Over 230 beautiful and ready-to-use colors schemes.
+[View the Base16 Gallery](https://base16-project.github.io/base16-gallery).

-See the [List of supported programs](#template-repositories) on how to apply base16 schemes on your favorate program.
+- Over 70 supported GUI and terminal applications.
+[See the full list](#supported-applications).

-## Gallery
+- Allows end users to choose a color scheme they know will be available _everywhere_.

-We currently host 200+ color palletes.
-You can check out them at [Base16 Gallery](https://base16-project.github.io/base16-gallery).
+- Allows color scheme designers to craft a palette of colors once, instantly supporting for many different apps.

 ## Documentation and Specification